 Honestly, where these songs rank depends on the listener's mood or the time of day.
-They're among the Owens cuts that should always be in rotation, along with "Under the Influence of Love," "Rollin' in My Sweet Baby's Arms," "Foolin' Around," "Above and Beyond," "Cryin' Time," "Made in Japan," "Down on the Corner of Love," "Under Your Spell Again," "Your Tender Loving Care," "I Don't Care (Just as Long as You Love Me), "Big in Vegas," "Kickin' Our Hearts Around" and other representations of the Bakersfield Sound.
+They're among the Owens cuts that should always be in rotation, along with "Under the Influence of Love," "Rollin' in My Sweet Baby's Arms," "Foolin' Around," "Above and Beyond," "Think of Me," "Before You Go," "Made in Japan," "Down on the Corner of Love," "Under Your Spell Again," "Your Tender Loving Care," "I Don't Care (Just as Long as You Love Me), "Big in Vegas," "Open Up Your Heart" and other representations of the Bakersfield Sound.

 10. "Who's Gonna Mow Your Grass?"

 The guitar fuzz on this single is on par with your favorite garage rock nuggets.
 For other examples of the Buckaroos' rock 'n' roll capabilities, check out "Tall Dark Stranger."
 On the less raucous, more folksy end of the spectrum, there's Owens' cover of "Bridge Over Troubled Water."

 9. "Where Does the Good Times Go?"

 This often-covered autocorrect nightmare represents how Owens and the band sometimes proved that stories about heartbreak can still be light-hearted.

 Owens' ode to local honky-tonks paints a happening place, frequented by colorful characters.
 Anyone's who's got a heartache can enjoy a cold beverage and a warm welcome from their neighborhood bartender.

 7. "Waitin' in Your Welfare Line"